bookofproofs/bookofproofs.github.io/_sources/history/17th-century/jones.md

 **William Jones** was a Welsh mathematician who corresponded with many of the important English mathematicians of his day.

 ### Mathematical Profile (Excerpt):
-* An obvious question would be: why was his father not named 'Jones'?
 * The answer is simple, he was named Jones since this is the English version of the Welsh Siôn.
-* William's mother was Elizabeth Rowland who was from Llanddeusant in the island of Anglesey.
-* William was born on a farm in Anglesey and the family moved to Llanbabo on Anglesey, then moved again after the death of William's father.
-* The family were poor and William attended a charity school at Llanfechell about 3 km from the north coast of Anglesey.
 * This job saw Jones serving at sea on a voyage to the West Indies, and he taught mathematics and navigation on board ships between 1695 and 1702.
 * Navigation was a topic which greatly interested Jones and his first published work was A New Compendium of the Whole Art of Navigation published in 1702.
 * After the battle of Vigo, Jones left the navy and became a teacher of mathematics in the coffee houses of London.